-With the end of the tax year fast approaching, now could be a great time to make the most of your tax-free allowances on Individual Savings Accounts (ISAs).
-Here, we outline how to take advantage of your allowances and how apps like Starling and Wealthify can make investing simpler.
+With the end of the tax year fast approaching (5 April), now could be a great time to make the most of your tax-free allowances on Individual Savings Accounts (ISAs).
+Here, we’ll talk about what these allowances are and how to take advantage of them using apps like Starling and Wealthify to make things even easier.

 What is an ISA?

 An ISA is a type of account that offers a tax-efficient way to save or invest – if you have a Cash ISA any interest you earn will be tax-free, and if you have a Stocks and Shares ISA then any returns will also be tax-free.